Accidents Do Happen

 Climber rescued off Half Dome approach (Feb 23, 2009)

-7 Korean climbers attempting to summit the face of Half Dome were met with avalanches on Feb 23.
+Seven Korean climbers attempting to summit the face of Half Dome were met with avalanches on Feb 23.
 They were in training for a climb up the Himalayan mountain known as K-2.
 It is the 2nd highest spot on earth after Mt.
 Everest.
 K2 is 28,251 ft high.
 The team was setting ropes for their face climb, when snow and ice broke away from above.
-Jun Ho Wang, 38, who was in the area known as the “Death Slabs,” rode the snow down about a football field in length.
-The area where all this took place was NOT on the face, but the talus approach to it below the vertical wall.
+One man who was in the area known as the “Death Slabs,” rode the snow down about a football field in length.
+The area where all this took place was NOT on the face, but the talus approach to it below the 2,000 ft vertical wall.
 There is a steep tree/granite 2,000 ft rise above Mirror Lake that climbers use to get to the face.
-Mr. Wang had broken bones and spent the night with the help of a partner.
+The man had broken bones and spent the night with the help of a partner.
 The next day rescue teams located him and later a helicopter pulled him off.
 He was sent to Modesto’s Doctor’s Medical Center where he was treated.

 Man commits suicide off Half Dome (July 29, 2008)

-A 27-year old man lept to his death off of 8,842 foot Half Dome.
+A 27-year old man jumped to his death off of 8,842 foot Half Dome.
 This was the second suicide this summer.
 On June 13, a 36-year-old man jumped off El Capitan.

 Japanese Man falls off Half Dome cables (June 16, 2007)

-Last Saturday, a hiker fell to his death while climbing up the cables at Yosemite’s Half Dome.
-Hirofumi Nohara, 37, of Japan slipped and fell while ascending.
+Hirofumi Nohara, 37, fell to his death while climbing up the cables at Yosemite’s Half Dome.
+The 37 year old man from Japan slipped and fell while ascending.
 He lived in Sunnyvale, CA and worked at NEC Electronics in Santa Clara.
 An investigation as to the specific cause led to no firm conclusions.
 His party left San Jose early Saturday at 1:30 am and arrived at the park at 6:30 am.
 His fatigue may have been a factor.
 He carried his water and may have been dehydrated as well.
 He was the first to fatally fall off the cables when they are in the “up” configuration for summer use – since they were installed in 1919.
 Here is the verbatim official Yosemite NPS Ranger report.

 Hirofumi Nohara, 37, slipped and fell while ascending the Half Dome cables on the afternoon of June 16th.
 Nohara, a Japanese citizen in the United States on a work visa, was hiking with four friends when the fall occurred.
 He fell approximately 300 feet from the left side of the cables and was pronounced dead at the scene.
 An investigation into the cause of the slip and subsequent fall is underway.
 The Half Dome hike is a round-trip hike of 17 miles and considered extremely strenuous.
 Hikers gain 4,800 feet of elevation along the hike, which passes such highlights as Vernal Fall, Nevada Fall, and Half Dome itself.
 A series of metal cables are placed along the steep shoulder of the dome to assist hikers to the summit.